ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 Prerequisites:

 - Download `hw-p4-programs` TAR file specific to the build and extract it to get `fxp-net_linux-networking-v2` p4 artifacts.
-Go through `Limitations` specified in `README` and bringup the setup accordingly.
+Go through `Limitations` specified in `README` and bring up the setup accordingly.
 - Follow steps mentioned in [Deploying P4 Programs for E2100](/guides/es2k/deploying-p4-programs) for bringing up IPU with a custom P4 package.
 Modify `load_custom_pkg.sh` with following parameters for linux_networking package: